Battle of Fort Davidson: Battle

-To support the attack, the Confederates attempted to move four cannons, taken from Hynson's Texas Battery and Harris's Missouri Battery, onto Shepherd Mountain, but only two of the guns were able to be moved into position due to rough terrain.
+To support the attack, the Confederates attempted to move four cannons, taken from Hynson's Battery and Harris's Battery, onto Shepherd Mountain, but only two of the guns were able to be moved into position due to rough terrain.
 In the early afternoon, Ewing sent part of the 14th Iowa Infantry forward to scout the Confederate position; it was driven back under heavy fire.
 Wilson was also sent on detached duty to hold the town of Pilot Knob.
 The two Confederate artillery pieces on the mountain attempted to shell the fort, but had little success.
 At about 14:00, the main Confederate attack began.
 The Confederate attacks would not be well coordinated, allowing Union troops to repulse them individually.

 Clark's and Cabell's brigade started the attack.
 The right wing of Clark's brigade separated from the brigade's left, and served alongside Cabell's men.
 After crossing a creek bed, some of the Confederate reached as far as the fort's moat before firing.
 The Confederate fire had little effect, as most of it was stopped by sandbags.
 Fort Davidson was occupied at well over twice its designed capacity, and Ewing exploited this by having some of his men load weapons while others fired.
 This provided heavy fire that drove Cabell's and Clark's men back to the creek bank.
-Some of the Confederates, in particular the 4th Missouri Cavalry Regiment and the 8th Missouri Cavalry Regiment, had made it no further than the creek.
+Some of the Confederates, in particular the 4th and 8th Missouri Cavalry regiments, had made it no further than the creek.

 When Slemons's and McCray's men attacked the fort from Pilot Knob, they captured Wilson, who was later executed by Confederate soldiers, and scattered his men.
 When the Confederates came under fire from the fort, they broke quickly.
 Wright, who was now back in regimental command, led his men alongside Cabell's, and made it most of the way to the moat before being repulsed.
 Later, Cabell's brigade made another charge, this time with the support of two cannons, but was again repulsed.
 North of the fort, Slayback's and Freeman's men finally attacked at 16:00.
 They detached a number of men to harass some Union wagons near Rock Mountain, before attacking the north rifle pits with the rest of their commands.
 The defenders of the line, men of the 3rd MSM Cavalry, eventually retreated, but the Confederates were unable to take the fort and fell back.
 Cabell order his brigade to make a third attack, and some of this men were able to cross the moat, before being driven off by hand grenades thrown by Union defenders.
 Cabell's survivors fell back beyond the creek; Clark's men abandoned the creek line after dark.